rapp-project/rapp-api/js/README.md

 ## Tests

+For the following to run you will also need to install the developer dependencies (check installation section).

 In the test directory unit tests for all the services and objects can be found.
 In order to run them while on root directory type:

 ```shell